Mid-Suburban League: History

 Just prior to the start of the 1964–65 season, it was announced that Arlington High School would join the league for the 1966–67 season, leaving the West Suburban Conference, and joining the division which included Forest View High School and soon to open school Elk Grove High School and 5 year old high school Fremd.
 Maine West left the league in 1967 and moved to the Central Suburban.
 Glenbard North joined the league in 1968, and Hersey in 1969, closing out the final changes in the conference of the 1960's.

 The conference would change again in the early 1970's as Schaumburg was added in 1970, Rolling Meadows in 1971, Buffalo Grove in 1974 and Hoffman Estates in 1975.
-At the conclusion of the 1973 school year, Glenbard North would leave for the Du Page Valley Conference, however, in 1977, Barrington would come over from the North Suburban Conference.
+At the conclusion of the 1973 school year, Glenbard North would leave for the DuPage Valley Conference, however, in 1977, Barrington would come over from the North Suburban Conference.
 Unfortunately, in 1984, based on declining enrollment and high maintenance costs, Arlington High School would close with Forest View seeing the same fate 2 years later.